bagisto/bagisto-docs/src/package-development/getting-started.md

 ```

 ::: tip Success
 Congratulations!
 Your RMA package is now successfully registered and ready for development.
-The package generator has automatically configured the basic structure, routes, and admin menu - you should now be able to see the RMA menu in the admin navigation panel.
-You can now start building the RMA functionality step by step according to your requirements.
+The generator scaffolds the directory structure and the service provider; the admin menu entry, ACL permissions and routes are added in the following sections, and a menu entry only appears once a matching ACL key exists.
 :::

 ## Manual Setup of Files